Spatial Reasoning Tests

 How are spatial reasoning tests scored?

 Spatial reasoning tests consist of various questions related to dimensional thinking.
 The number of correct answers will form your score.
-After that, your results may be compared to the results of other test-takers or the normative group. (a group of people who have already proven their fitness for certain occupations).
+After that, your results may be compared to the results of other test-takers or the normative group.

 What are spatial reasoning tests used for?